Become a successful family by starting family traditions

 Christmas traditions are probably the most popular.

-For generations women in my family have gathered on Christmas Eve to prepare a seven-course meal to celebrate the coming Savior.
+For generations women in my family, many extended family members, have gathered on Christmas Eve to prepare a seven-course meal to celebrate the coming Savior.
 The meal is said to include foods from all geographic systems – fish from the sea, rice and barley from the fields, mushrooms from the forest.
 The women would chop, stir, roll, and fill their way to dinner that would commence when the first star appeared.

 The menu includes mushroom soup with noodles, pea soup, cabbage soup, barley and dried plums, pierogies (3 kinds), fish, and apple rice strudel.
 We also have nut and poppy rolled bread to pass during the meal.
+The dinner table is filled with special foods that everyone contributed to.

 I have great joy in carrying on this tradition in my own home.
 I’d love to say I have a houseful of women gather every December 24 to recreate this menu.
 Alas, that’s not the case.
 I usually begin making the breads and pierogies in October and freeze them.
 I buy the noodles.
 But I do get up early and begin cooking everything from scratch.
 When I do this, I feel connected to the generations of women who came before me to make this meal with the exact recipes I’m using.
 My kids love the meal and look forward to it even more once we move past Halloween.